jmuehlig/perf-cpp/docs/recording.md

 ## Setting Up Event Counters
 Define the specific events you wish to record using the `perf::EventCounter` class.
-The `perf::EventCounter` instances requires a `perf::CounterDefinition` as a reference, containing all events, their configurations, and names.
+The `perf::EventCounter` instance requires a `perf::CounterDefinition` as a reference, containing all events, their configurations, and names.

 ```cpp
 #include <perfcpp/event_counter.h>